USBGuard/usbguard/README.md

 `port-id` is a platform specific USB port identification.
 On Linux it's in the form "b-n" where `b` and `n` are unsigned integers (e.g. "1-2", "2-4", ...).

-`interface-type` represents a USB interface and should be formated as three 8-bit numbers in hexadecimal base delimited by colon, i.e. `cc:ss:pp`.
+`interface-type` represents a USB interface and should be formatted as three 8-bit numbers in hexadecimal base delimited by colon, i.e. `cc:ss:pp`.
 The numbers represent the interface class (`cc`), subclass (`ss`) and protocol (`pp`) as assigned by the [USB-IF](http://www.usb.org/about) ([List of assigned classes, subclasses and protocols](http://www.usb.org/developers/defined_class)).
 Instead of the subclass and protocol number, you may write an asterisk character (`\*`) to match all subclasses or protocols.
 Matching a specific class and a specific protocol is not allowed, i.e. if you use an asterisk as the subclass number, you have to use an asterisk for the protocol too.

 ### Conditions